Lynching of Ephraim Grizzard: Lynching

 At 2 p.m. on April 30, 1892, a mob of 6,000 men from 20 towns gathered in Nashville.
 A "wealthy merchant" from Goodlettsville gave a speech in front of the crowd, which had grown to 10,000.
 The mob returned to the Nashville jail, where they took Grizzard out of his cell.
 He was "dragged through the streets in broad daylight", and taken to the east side of the Woodland Street Bridge over the Cumberland River (near the modern-day Nissan Stadium).
 Grizzard was hanged and shot to death.
 Riddled with bullets, he was shot 200 times.
 His corpse was taken back to Goodlettsville, shown to the Bruce family, and burned.

 A fund was set up for the Bruce family by The Daily American on May 1, 1892.
 One of the donors was Edmund William Cole, the president of the Nashville, Chattanooga and St. Louis Railway.

 Civil rights activist Ida B. Wells investigated the lynching.
 She found that Ephrain Grizzard allegedly had visited one of the Bruce daughters.
 Wells maintains that Grizzard was punished for this interracial contact, rather than an actual assault on the daughter.
 She noted that a white man who was then in jail charged with raping an eight-year-old black girl was not harmed by the mob.
 She described Grizzard's murder as "A naked, bloody example of the blood-thirstiness of the nineteenth century civilization of the Athens of the South."
 She added, "No cannon nor military were called out in his defence."

-On May 2, 1892, African Americans in Triune reportedly killed at least three white resident as retaliation for the Grizzard lynching.
+On May 2, 1892, African Americans in Triune reportedly killed at least three white residents as retaliation for the Grizzard lynching.